 The family home is one of the most significant properties you will ever have.
 It is difficult to let go of the place you have been raised.
-When a relationship comes to an end, it is common having heated arguments about who keeps the home.
+When a relationship comes to an end, it is common to have heated arguments about who keeps the home.
 Assets should be divided fairly during a divorce.
 But what happens when children are involved?
 Leaving or selling the family residence is something your Fort Lauderdale property division attorney should determine after taking a closer look at the circumstances surrounding your divorce case.

 It is natural having a bit of controversy over who keeps the marital home.
 If you want to keep this important property, you need to find good reasons to keep it.
 It is not as easy as it seems.
-You need to gather clear and convincing evidence to prove that keeping the home is a good financial investment and it can benefit everyone.
+You need to gather clear and convincing evidence to prove that keeping the home is a good financial investment and can benefit everyone.

 Selling your home can traumatize your children.
 It can add to their emotional distress during a divorce.
-A therapist or psychologists can offer useful advice on how selling your property can affect them.
+A therapist or psychologist can offer useful advice on how selling your property can affect them.
 Your home is the place where you create memories, especially if the home has been in your family for many generations.
 Whatever you do, make sure you consider what’s best for your family.
 If you can’t afford your mortgage, you should reconsider keeping your home.